Joevi07/NovaHeal-Hospital-Management-System/README.md

 + Billing System.
 + Normalized relational database schema.
 + Used CRUD Operations for every entities.
-+ Graphical Reports such as patient inflow, billing trends, medicine stocks using Chart.js graphs.
++ Graphical Reports such as patient inflow, billing trends, medicine stocks using JFreeChart graphs.
 + Automate operations like billing and alerts using PL/SQL triggers.
 + User Interface in NetBeans - Frontend created using Java Swing in Netbeans IDE, integrated with backend (Oracle sql plus database).